A Compositional Framework for Passive Linear Networks

 where $Q$ is the circuit's power functional. \end{theorem}

 The goal of this paper is to prove and explain this result.
-The proof itself is more tricky than one might first expect, but our approach introduces various concepts that should be useful throughout the study of networks, such as `decorated cospans' and `corelations'.
+The proof itself is more tricky than one might first expect, but our approach introduces various concepts that are useful throughout the study of networks, such as `hypergraph categories', `decorated cospans' and `corelations'.